Skip to main content

 Frequently Asked Questions

-The Salesman is a simulation game with horror theme.
+The Salesman is a simulation game with horror and comedy themes.

 The Salesman is available on PC, Mac OS, Windows and Linux.